 Neighborhood markets offer everything you need to make the holidays merry and bright

-The holidays are just around the corner – and it’s the perfect time to consider making a visit to the Baltimore public markets for all your seasonal culinary needs.
-The markets, each with its own distinctive character and unique vendors, provide a refreshing – and relaxing – alternative to traditional grocery stores this month.
+The holidays are just around the corner – and it’s the perfect time to visit to the Baltimore public markets for all your seasonal culinary needs.
+The markets, each with its own distinctive character and unique vendors, provide a refreshing alternative to traditional grocery stores this month.

 At Lexington, Broadway, Hollins, Northeast, Cross Street and Avenue markets, you can find the ingredients you need to cook a perfect holiday dinner at home – from fresh seafood and meats to mouth-watering produce and scrumptious desserts.
 Or, if you’re too busy to cook, you can order in from Market vendors, arguably some of the hottest food purveyors in the City.
-For more information and vendors lists, visit www.bpmarkets.com and www.lexingtonmarket.com.
+For more information, links to all market websites and vendors lists, visit www.baltimoremarkets.org and www.lexingtonmarket.com.

 Shop Local for Foods and Gifts

-The markets offer one-stop shopping at its best as well as a fresh new source of gift ideas.
-From baskets of locally made products to world-famous specialty foods, there’s something for everyone on your holiday list.
-You’ll also give back – by supporting the local merchants and makers who bring new life and vitality to the City.
+The markets offer one-stop shopping at its best, as well as a fresh source of gift ideas.
+From baskets of locally made products (Mulberry’s Bar at Hollins Market); to famous specialty foods (Faidley’s at Lexington Market); to books (Jay Books at Northeast Market); there’s something for everyone on your holiday list.
+You’ll also give back – by supporting the local merchants and makers who bring life and vitality to the City.

-Highlighting the joys of shopping at the historic Lexington Market on the City’s west side is a visit to fourth-generation Faidley’s Seafood (www.faidleyscrabcakes.com).
+Highlighting the joys of shopping at the historic Lexington Market on the City’s west side is a visit to fourth-generation Faidley’s Seafood.
 There you’ll find the jumbo lump crab cakes the family business is known world-wide for, as well as “coddies”, or codfish cakes, rockfish and oyster stew, available in house and for takeout, delivery, and even shipping!
-While at the legendary Market, visit the other long-time and new merchants like Market Bakery and Dancing Potato who call Lexington home.
+While at the legendary Market, visit other long-time and new merchants like Cho’s Seafood Garden and Hominy Kitchen who call Lexington home.
 The Market’s foods – and its vendors – never fail to delight.

 Need a last-minute staple, the perfect wine or craft beer, or a locally made gift?
-Newly opened Franklin’s Market and Mulberry’s Bar, co-owned by neighborhood resident Lara Sumerson, have you covered at southwest Baltimore’s Hollins Market.
-You can make a visit or call ahead for takeout or delivery from these exciting new businesses or from the Market’s growing list of local vendors. www.hollinsmarketbaltimore.com
+Mulberry’s Bar, co-owned by neighborhood resident Lara Sumerson, has you covered at southwest Baltimore’s Hollins Market.
+You can make a visit or call ahead for takeout or delivery from the market’s vendors.

 Northeast Market on the City’s east side offers the best of all worlds as well.
 You’ll find vine-ripened produce and fresh poultry at Monument Street Market, fresh-caught seafood at Shore’s and Jackpot, and fresh cut meats at Fellner’s – all in time for a make-your-own holiday dinner.
-Or, “make” a dinner from specialty foods you can order ahead and have delivered.
-Try Jawa Market at Northeast, a neighborhood favorite for its Tropical Shrimp Salad.
+Or “make” a dinner from specialty foods you can order ahead and have delivered.
+Try Roses Bakery at Northeast, a neighborhood favorite for their scrumptious cakes and freshly baked pies.

 Cross Street Market

 Market hours vary.
-Please visit online or check social media for details.
+Please visit online at http://www.baltimoremarkets.org or check social media for details.